btjanaka/dance-old/README.md

 The heart of the tool is `dance.py`.
 It should be used as follows:

-1. Use FILTER mode to select molecules with a single trivalent nitrogen from the database.
+1. Use GENERATE mode to generate an initial set of trivalent nitrogen molecules from the database.
 The database must be represented as directories consisting of mol2 files.
-When run in filter mode, FILTER mode ultimately generates the following files (which you may choose to rename when invoking `dance.py`):
+GENERATE mode ultimately generates the following files (which you may choose to rename when invoking `dance.py`):
    - `output-mols.smi`: holds SMILES strings representing the molecules
    - `output-tri-n-data.csv`: holds data about the trivalent nitrogen in each molecule - the total Wiberg bond order, total bond angle, and total bond